Best Hotels by Chateau Villandry in France

 Best Hotels by Chateau Villandry

 “Chateau de Rochecotte is a beautiful 18th-century castle with a large park.
-Grounds are very well-kept.
 Italian gardens & a private chapel are a must-see.
-The property overlooks the village of St. Patrice & provides spectacular views of the Loire Valley.
-Food is gastronomic, upscale.
-The main building has a game room, library, & a relaxing pre/post dinner area.
+Property overlooks the village of St. Patrice & provides spectacular views of the Loire Valley.”

 – Patrice Bonnefoi